p-thompson/Junior-Design-1124/README.md

 # It Takes a Village
 > ### A website to connect single parents with others who can provide services to alleviate the stresses of single parenthood.

+It Takes a Village is a website designed speicifcally for single parents in the West End neighborhood of Atlanta to find others within the community who can provide services such as child care, tutoring, and transportation.
+The website allows parents to create multiple tasks which detail the day and time range they request the service and details the service in need.
+For example a parent who needs their child picked up from soccer practices on Thursdays at 5:00.
 ##

 ## Technologies